 Shadow Tor Studios

-Visual media studio, based in South East Cornwall.
-3D Visualisation, Video Games, Photography, photogrammetry and Web.
+Multimedia studio, based in South East Cornwall.
+Video Games, Interactive Presentations, 3D Visualisation, Photography, photogrammetry and Web.

 Join the all-night ghost vigil at Harwood House.
 As part of the 'OPG' paranormal team, explore the haunted buildings and investigate sightings of ghosts, long reported around the area of Wolfenden.
 Grab the ghost hunting gadgets and solve the mystery surrounding this abandoned building.

 Harwood House is now empty as it has been for 4 decades, but you can be the eyes in the dark... watching... waiting.
 Discover what happened.